lucas98774/DataMining/README.md

 ## Details

-In addition to implmenting common data science techniques in this class, I begain looking into nonstandard evaluation and closures in r in order to create more abstract tools to expedite performing analyses
+In addition to implmenting common data science techniques in this class, I begain looking into nonstandard evaluation and closures in R in order to create more abstract tools to expedite performing analyses (see examTools.R)